Kristfur/the-fire-pit/README.md

 The Fire Pit is a fictional resturaunt based in Wexford, Ireland.
 This website is a place where customers can make an account and reserve tables at the resturaunt.
 Customers can easily edit and/or cancel their reservations.
 The resturaunt staff have unique access to view and edit all reservations and they can edit the resturaunts seating capacity.

+The link to the live Heroku app is [here](https://the-fire-pit-65d9c073f7cf.herokuapp.com).

 # Table of Contents
 * [User Experience](#user-experience)
     * [Site Goals](#site-goals)